strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 * The minimal allowed number of in-sync replicas

 And we can use these to create different constraints for different environments.
-For example, for test environment, it is ok to have only 2 replicas and `min.insync.replicas` set to 1.
+For example, for a test environment, it might be OK to have only 2 replicas and `min.insync.replicas` set to 1.
 While in production, you need to use at least 3 replicas and at least 2 `min.insync.replicas`:

 ```yaml